Deana Brown, PhD

-I am a 4th year Ph.D. student in the College of Computing at the Georgia Institute of Technology.
-I design, prototype and study social and ubiquitous technologies.
+I am currently a Researcher at Google.
+I obtained a Ph.D. from the College of Computing at the Georgia Institute of Technology where I designed, prototyped and studied social and ubiquitous technologies.
 My research spans Social Computing, Human-Computer Interaction (HCI), Ubiquitious Computing (Ubicomp), and Information and Communication Technologies for Development (ICTD).
 My work has been based in emerging markets within the Caribbean and Sub-Saharan Africa as well as within diaspora groups (immigrants and refugees) in the US.

 HCI, social computing, transnational technologies, mobile and ubiquitous computing, cross-cultural research, emerging markets, ICT and Development (ICTD), domestic technologies

-I am a 'yaadie' which is Jamaican patois for a native of Jamaica.
-I grew up in the south-central part of the island, May Pen, Clarendon where I graduated from Glenmuir High School.
-After that I moved to the United States for college and have travelled to over 25 countries and lived in four.
+My passion to amass cross-cultural experiences has led me to travel to over 30 countries with longer term stays to live, work and/or study in five (including South Africa, Spain and the UK).
 My early life experiences and travels have made me uneasy about global disparities in information and communication technologies (ICT).
-Initiatives like open source software, mobile technology and free services are a step in the right direction, making tools available to populations who otherwise could not have access to them.
-And as ubiquitous technologies seep into non-traditional environments, this poses a challenge to our design thinking.
+Initiatives like open source software, mobile technology and free content, courses and services are a step in the right direction, making tools available to populations who otherwise could not have access to them.
+As ubiquitous technologies seep into non-traditional environments, this poses a challenge to our design thinking.
 For instance, the ability level and use of infrastructure may vary across borders providing crucial implications for the design of technologies that attempt to transcend boundaries.
 Worldwide we've come a far way but much still needs to be done to bridge this unfortunate gap.

 If you could build a system that resulted in world peace, but no one could use it ...